khaizbt/superindo-test/README.md

 1. Clone this repo using https ```git clone https://github.com/khaizbt/superindo-test.git```
 2. in your bash, run ```cd superindo-test```
+3. run ```cp .env.example .env```
-3. You can use MySql, for configuration the database is contained in the file [.env](https://github.com/khaizbt/superindo-test/-/blob/master/.env) and Docs of database in [here](https://gorm.io/docs/connecting_to_the_database.html)
+4. You can use MySql, for configuration the database is contained in the file [.env](https://github.com/khaizbt/superindo-test/-/blob/master/.env) and Docs of database in [here](https://gorm.io/docs/connecting_to_the_database.html)
-4. You can use Redis for save temporary data. for configuration is contained in the file  [.env](https://github.com/khaizbt/superindo-test/-/blob/master/.env)
+5. You can use Redis for save temporary data. for configuration is contained in the file  [.env](https://github.com/khaizbt/superindo-test/-/blob/master/.env)
-5. If you have configured the Database and Secret Key on [.env](https://github.com/khaizbt/superindo-test/-/blob/master/.env) you can immediately run  ```go run main.go ``` use bash in Project Directory
+6. If you have configured the Database and Secret Key on [.env](https://github.com/khaizbt/superindo-test/-/blob/master/.env) you can immediately run  ```go run main.go ``` use bash in Project Directory
-6. If it's run successfully, you can import postman.json on your postman in the file [postman_collection](https://github.com/khaizbt/superindo-test/blob/main/Superindo.postman_collection.json) and  [postman_environtment](https://github.com/khaizbt/superindo-test/blob/main/superindo.postman_environment.json ) or via the link [here](https://documenter.getpostman.com/view/12945074/2sAYQdjVbW)
+7. If it's run successfully, you can import postman.json on your postman in the file [postman_collection](https://github.com/khaizbt/superindo-test/blob/main/Superindo.postman_collection.json) and  [postman_environtment](https://github.com/khaizbt/superindo-test/blob/main/superindo.postman_environment.json ) or via the link [here](https://documenter.getpostman.com/view/12945074/2sAYQdjVbW)
 ## Technologies Used